5 Best National Parks to See in Wyoming

 Fort Laramie National Historic Site

 Southeast Wyoming is the location of Fort Laramie, originally established as a private fur trading fort in 1834.
 Fort Laramie evolved into the largest and best known military post on the Northern Plains before its abandonment in 1890.
-A virtual tour of the Fort provides a view of what you’ll see when you visit.
-Stopping by this site in the winter will give you an understanding of what the soldiers faced during the cold winters.
+Check out this virtual tour of the Fort which provides a view of what you’ll see when you visit.